SIAM-IMA-Cardiff/siam-ima-cardiff.github.io/collections/_board_members/equality-officer.md

 ---
-name: Rhys James
+name: Alesia Zverovich
-image: Rhys_James.jpg
+image: Alexandra_Zverovich.jpg
 function: Equality Officer
-email: jamesr41@cardiff.ac.uk
+email: zverovicha@cardiff.ac.uk
-order: 6
+order: 4
 ---

-Hi, I’m Rhys, a second-year PhD student in mathematics, in the applied and computational math group.
-My research focuses on the numerical modeling of granular flows using continuum methods.
-I aim to develop more efficient and accurate techniques that can help mitigate the damage caused by natural disasters and enhance the efficiency of industrial processes.
-In my free time, I enjoy playing games—both board games and video games—as well as watching various sports, movies and tv shows.
+Hi, I’m Alesia and I am a fourth-year Mathematics PhD student in the Statistics and Data Science Research group at Cardiff University.
+My research project is funded by the Heilbronn Institute for Mathematical Research.
+I’m currently working at the interface of optimisation, machine learning and numerical linear algebra, specifically in finding the solutions to large-scale linear systems of equations using iterative methods, and their applications.
+In my spare time, I enjoy being in nature, especially around animals.
+I also like playing games, dancing and creating arts & crafts.